KeneOjiteli/deimos-sre-tasks/Module2/README.md

 - Create a deployment manifest for application and a stateful set for the mysql instance

-- Expose application service so it's accessible like you have done with containers
+- Expose application service so it's accessible like you have done with containers.

 ## Aim and Learning Outcomes.
 The aim of this project is to containerize a php application running on Apache and connect to a mysql database.
-Learning outcomes include knowledge of docker containers, images, volumes, networks and web servers.
+Learning outcomes include knowledge of docker containers, images, volumes, networks, web servers and container orchestration.

 ## Important Terms to note.
 - `Docker` - an open platform for developing, shipping, and running applications.
 Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.